 “Then automate the plan, with regular transfers from your direct deposit account to your savings account and to your checking account for that allowance,” Waymire says.
 “This system eliminates the constant totaling of every expense, and you know how much cash you’ll have for spending money for whatever else you’ll need, or want.”

 (For more advice about smart—and stress-free—budgeting, read 6 Simple Steps to Build a Stress-free Budget.)

 3. Build an emergency fund.
-If you are following what the experts typically advise, you pledged in January to set aside no less than 3 months—and, if possible, 6 months—of living expenses in case of a job loss or other unexpected circumstances that would significantly impact your earnings and/or budget.
+If you are following what the experts typically advise, you pledged in January to set aside no less than 3 months—and, if possible, six months—of living expenses in case of a job loss or other unexpected circumstances that would significantly impact your earnings and/or budget.

 For starters, you have to figure out how much you spend every month.
 (See above for specifics on that.)
-Then, set a realistic “due date” for this goal, whether for 3 or 6 months of expenses.
+Then, set a realistic “due date” for this goal, whether for three or six months of expenses.
 “With a due date, you can calculate how much you need to set aside with every paycheck to make your deadline,” Waymire says.
 “Next, open up a savings account for your emergency fund—and name it!
 That will force you to be more judicious about dipping into it for non-emergencies.”

 (For reasons why you should build an emergency fund, read 9 Reasons You Need an Emergency Fund.)